Imagine a summer day that never ends, where the sunset is also the sunrise, where people play golf when they should be in bed. Wait, what?

 - Try dog-sledding on wheels or go on an Arctic nature safari in Svalbard.

 Here's another helpful tip: if you're a light sleeper, you may wish to pack a sleep mask for summer visits to the Nordic countries.
 Of course, we won't judge if you want to stay up past your bedtime.

-Are you visiting the Nordics in wintertime instead?
-Lucky you!
+Visiting the Nordics in summertime gives you plenty of options, as you can see.
+But when you're planning to come in wintertime instead, you'll still have lots to enjoy.
 There's another natural phenomenon you may get to experience — the northern lights.

 Contact our travel consultants to experience the midnight sun or the northern lights.